Tug-of-war in South Africa’s ANC as Malema hearing re-opens

 Malema was found guilty of criticising Zuma in another ANC disciplinary hearing last year, and faces possible expulsion from the party if found guilty again.

-University of Witwatersrand political analyst Susan Booysen said the hearings put Zuma in a tricky position: if the ANC expels or suspends Malema, the youth league may mobilise to oust him the same way it supported his own ouster of Mbeki as party president in 2007.
+University of Witwatersrand political analyst Susan Booysen said if the ANC expels or suspends Malema, it could have negative consequences for Zuma if the youth league mobilises to oust him in the same way it supported his own ouster of Mbeki.

-"The problem of the youth league is not going to go away," she said.
+“The ANC definitely had the upper hand (Tuesday) but the problem of the youth league is not going to go away,” she said.

 “They (the youth league) could have the ultimate revenge, because we have seen Malema has the ability to mobilise support on the ground.